SamOhrenberg/regulation-database/webapp/README.md

 ### `npm start`

 Runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to see it in your browser.
-The page will automatically reload whenever you save a file, which is super handy for development.
+The page will automatically reload whenever you save a file.

 ### `npm run build`